-- Negotiations: You must complete all negotiations on time for full credit. - Class discussion: Everyone will have opportunity to contribute to class discussion, as we will debrief each negotiation in class.
+- Negotiations (15%): You must complete all negotiations on time for full credit.
+Additionally, several negotiations are graded.
+You will know which class exercises are graded ahead of time. - Class discussion (10%): Everyone will have opportunity to contribute to class discussion, as we will debrief each negotiation in class.
 Your contribution will be judged for quality, not quantity.
-I will supplement my evaluation with a peer evaluation, conducted at the end of the term. - Surveys: Before almost every class you will be asked to complete a short survey.
+I will supplement my evaluation with a peer evaluation, conducted at the end of the term. - Surveys (5%): Before almost every class you will be asked to complete a short survey.
 Surveys are usually due by 1pm the day of the class.
 Once you have prepared for class - whether a negotiation or a case - the surveys are typically quite quick.
-We incorporate your survey responses into class discussion. - Applications: These are short, flexible notes you submit via survey.
+We incorporate your survey responses into class discussion. - Applications (10%): These are short, flexible notes you submit via survey.
 The point is to discuss lessons from the course as you attempt to apply them in the rest of your life.
 A typical application might be a paragraph or two giving an example of an interaction where you did, or did not, apply something learned from the previous class.
 They can also be questions, or doubts, or extensions (we will distribute a more detailed assignment sheet).
 Applications are due at midnight the night before class, and we begin most classes reviewing a couple of the applications submitted that day.
 Students need to submit 3 of these applications over the course of the term, following whichever classes they prefer.
-However, students must submit at least 1 of their applications before Spring Break (i.e., by class 7). - Leverage Inventory: We will collect feedback for you about which influence strategies you typically deploy.
+However, students must submit at least 1 of their applications before Spring Break. - Leverage Inventory (10%): We will collect feedback for you about which influence strategies you typically deploy.
 This requires your inviting at least 8 people with whom you have professional experience to complete a short survey (<10 minutes), as well as completing a self-evaluation.